bkk2ng/Curves/README.md

 real integration should prepare a genuine representative sample from its device.
 For one-report-at-a-time output, see [`examples/streaming.py`](examples/streaming.py).

-ABCurves returns integer reports; it does not own a USB device.
+Curves returns integer reports; it does not own a USB device.
 Polling, queues, permissions, firmware, and the final HID write remain the caller's responsibility.

 ---